RubixML/ML/README.md

 $metric = new Homogeneity();
 ```

+---
 ### Reports
-Reports offer deeper insight into the performance of an Estimator than a standard Metric.
-To generate a report, pass a trained Estimator and a testing Dataset to the Report's `generate()` method.
-The output is an array that can be used to generate visualizations or other useful statistics.
+Reports allow you to evaluate the performance of a model with a testing set.
+To generate a report, pass a *trained* Estimator and a testing Dataset to the Report's `generate()` method.
+The output is an associative array that can be used to generate visualizations or other useful statistics.

 To generate a report:
 ```php